cerennk/lactose-coffee-study/README.md

 ---

 ## Motivation
 I often consume coffee while studying but have noticed differences in how I feel depending on the milk type.
 My motivation is to understand how lactose in milk might affect my focus, energy level, and productivity during study sessions.
+In recent years, the distinction between **lactose and lactose-free milk products** has become increasingly common and popular in daily consumption.
+I also wanted to explore whether this widespread preference truly creates a noticeable difference in study performance or if it is simply a lifestyle trend.
 If I discover that lactose negatively influences my efficiency, I will adapt my coffee habits to optimize concentration and study routine.
 This project will help me make data-driven lifestyle choices to study more effectively.

 ---